Strato31/hackathon-lerobot-cube-bingo/README.md

 ## 🎯 Task Overview

-The challenge: teach a robot arm to place 1, 2, or 3 colored cubes onto a 2×2 wooden grid by reading a small landmark card that shows, for each cube color, a colored cross on the target cell.
+The challenge: teach a robot arm to place 1, 2, or 3 colored cubes onto a 2×2 wooden grid by reading a small reference card that shows, for each cube color, a colored cross on the target cell.

 ![](assets/example.gif)
 > [!WARNING]